 - b.
 Click Access System Configuration, and then click AccessGate Configuration. - c.
-Click the All button to find all profiles (or select the search attribute and condition from the lists) and then click Go.

-- d.
-Click a WebGate's name to view its details. - Click Cancel to dismiss the page without changes, or click Modify to change values as described in the Oracle Access Manager System Administration Guide. - 10.
-Repeat Steps 3 through 8 for each application that you are protecting. - 11.
+Click the All button to find all profiles (or select the search attribute and condition from the lists) and then click Go. - d.
+Click a WebGate's name to view its details. - e.
+Click Cancel to dismiss the page without changes, or click Modify to change values as described in the Oracle Fusion Middleware Administrator's Guide for Oracle Access Manager. - 11.
+Repeat Steps 3 through 8 for each application that you are protecting. - 12.
 Proceed to "Configuring Providers in the WebLogic Domain".

-10.2.4.3 Configuring Providers in the WebLogic Domain
+9.4.2.3 Configuring Providers in the WebLogic Domain